Software Contracts: Everything You Need to Know

 A data clause should also address how compliance will be enforced with any privacy policies, laws, and e-discovery policies.
 The e-discovery policies in a data clause will cover how and when the software vendor can transmit data to another party in the event of a lawsuit or other legal action.

 If you need help with software contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.